gniewomir/django-react-cms/services/assembler/README.md

 TODO
 --

+* [ ] Setup /login and /register endpoints to remove ugly `/update-cookie` hack
+* [ ] Hookup routing based on components service list of routes
 * [ ] Secure Express with [Helmet](https://github.com/helmetjs/helmet)
 * [ ] Sign cookies - so hijacked/leaked token wont be enough to perform action on behalf of user
 * [ ] Introduce analytics_token which identifies user, but cannot be used to authenticate/authorize user